 Good News Project facilitated two service groups in March 2017.
 We sent 19 volunteers to help with the cleanup efforts in Lumberton, North Carolina.

-We are considering another group (or two) in the Fall of 2017.
+We are considering another group (or two) in the Spring of 2018.

 Hurricane Matthew left many people without homes, and Lumberton NC, in Robeson County, was one the hardest hit.
 Since October of 2016 many, many volunteers, from all over our country, have aided in the long process of cleaning up homes for families to return to.
 Like other disaster relief efforts, this one will be an ongoing need for years to come.
 Some homeowners have been able to move back, but many still cannot!